SwissDataScienceCenter/renku/docs/topic-guides/secrets/secrets.rst

 You can create, replace, and delete secrets from the RenkuLab interface.
-They are securely stored in our systems and are only available in sessions for your user.
+They are securely stored in our systems and are only available in sessions that you launch.
 They will be mounted as files in the session container in a path you can customize when starting a new session.
 Each secret is stored with a unique name, which will be used for the corresponding file name.